tessnim101/Hate-Speech-Detection/README.md

 `interpretability_extended.py`: Attention distributions

-Thread-level attention weights for Hierarchical and BT-Augmented and context segment importance for Cross-Attention, split by class (stereotype vs non-stereotype).
+Runs inference on the full test set and extracts attention weights from the hierarchical and cross-attention models.
+Produces:

+- **Bar charts** of mean attention weights per thread position (root / parent / target tweet) split by class, for the hierarchical model
+- **Violin plots** of attention weight distributions across all test samples for both models
+- **Cross-attention segment importance** — for each sample, computes the fraction of attention allocated to the root vs parent portion of the context, using layer 1 weights.
+- **Layer 1 vs Layer 2 comparison** — attention shift between the two cross-attention layers

 `attention_report.py`: Per-example attention report

-Plain-text report with per-example predictions and attention weights for all models.
-Use `--tweet_indices` to inspect specific samples.
+Generates a plain-text report combining predictions and attention weights from all three models for individual test samples.
+For the hierarchical model, reports thread position weights (root / parent / target).
+Use `--tweet_indices` to inspect specific samples by index.

 `pick_index.py`: Sample selection for qualitative analysis